Monday, 5 January 2026

 Ans.
 The Ladies Companion for 1912.

-9. Which door does the photographer open after an hour?
+11. Which door does the photographer open after an hour?

 Ans.
-He opens the inner door.
+The inner door.

-10. How does the photographer say “Come in”?
+12. How does the photographer say “Come in”?

 Ans.
 In a beam of sunlight.